 There were no changes made to the SIP over the period.
-The latest SIP was agreed in April 2022 to account for the Trustee's purchase of a bulk annuity insurance contract in September 2021 with LGAS, which covers all members of the Scheme.
+The SIP applicable in the period was agreed in April 2022 to account for the Trustee's purchase of a bulk annuity insurance contract in September 2021 with Legal & General Assurance Society Limited ("LGAS"), which covers all members of the Scheme.
+The latest SIP was reviewed in June 2025 and can be found at